open-telemetry/opentelemetry-collector-contrib/receiver/gitproviderreceiver/documentation.md

 ### git.repository.count

-Number of repositories that exist in an organization
+Number of repositories in an organization

 | Unit | Metric Type | Value Type |
 | ---- | ----------- | ---------- |